Azure/azure-quickstart-templates/quickstarts/microsoft.databricks/databricks-all-in-one-template-for-vnet-injection-and-privatelink/GettingStarted.md

 **Public Subnet Name** Name of the Public Subnet **Location** Location of Data Center
-**Vnet Cidr** Cidr Range of the Vnet
+**Vnet Cidr** Cidr Range of the Vnet **publicNetworkAccess** Indicates whether public network access is allowed to the workspace with private endpoint - possible values are Enabled or Disabled
+**requiredNsgRules** Indicates whether to retain or remove the AzureDatabricks outbound NSG rule - possible values are AllRules or NoAzureDatabricksRules
 **Private Subnet Cidr** Cidr Range of the Private Subnet **Public Subnet Cidr** Cidr Range of the Public Subnet